• Skip to primary navigation

 This post may contain affiliate links from which I will earn a commission.
 Learn more in our disclosure.

 This recipe for Sugar-free Fantasy Fudge is kind of a dream come true!
 I took a traditionally sugar-laden Holiday Treat and made it into a Keto Fudge that you can indulge in without all the carbs!
-Bonus--it's easily done dairy-free too and there's also a vegan fudge option for those who need it!
-Healthier fudge for everyone!!

-Fudge is one of those special indulgences--it's super rich and people are willing to pay a lot for the little gems of rich chocolateyness or rich peanutbutteryness, or rich whateverness the fudge is made of.
+Fudge is one of those special indulgences–it’s super rich and people are willing to pay a lot for the little gems of rich chocolateyness or rich peanutbutteryness, or rich whateverness the fudge is made of.

 Yum.